TaratheMeow/Assignment4-Project-Online_Computer_Store_Web_Application/README.md

 npm install express mongoose cors bcryptjs jsonwebtoken dotenv express-rate-limit
 ```

-Create a `.env` file in the backend directory:
+Create a `.env` file in the backend directory (This mongoDB URI is for testing purposes only):

 ```env
 PORT=5000